-A former female prison tower is being rebuilt into a ‘Living Green Tower’ with vertical parks, urban gardening and restaurants in the south of Amsterdam.
-Designed by OMA Architects and developed by AM Developers, The Waste Transformers supply the installation bearing the same name, transforming all the organic waste from 1350 apartments, hotels and restaurants into good energy.
+A former female prison block is being rebuilt into a ‘Living Green Tower’ with vertical parks, urban gardening and restaurants in the south of Amsterdam.
+Designed by OMA Architects, together with FABRICations, and developed by AM Project Developers, The Waste Transformers will supply the installation bearing the same name, that will transform all the organic waste from 1350 homes, into good energy.

 In 2016, the former Amsterdam prison ‘Bijlmer Bajes’ closed his doors (to prisoners), and opened the area for a new bright and positive future.
-The large area in the city of Amsterdam is redeveloped into a green and innovative neighborhood, to live, work and visit.
-Meeting the highest standards of living, wellbeing and sustainability, one of the six former prison towers, the female prison tower (including its prison cells) is stripped down to his skeleton, the rooftop is removed and replaced with a vertical green park with a climbing wall, restaurants and offices with urban gardening and greenhouses.
+This area, in the city of Amsterdam, is being redeveloped into the most green and innovative neighbourhood, in which you can live, work and play.
+Meeting the highest standards of living, wellbeing and sustainability, one of the six former prison towers - the female prison tower - will be stripped down to it's skeleton, the rooftop removed and replaced with a vertical green park with a climbing wall, restaurants and offices with urban gardening and greenhouses.

 From a prison to vertical parks inside a tower

 98% of all the materials from the former prison will be re-used in this new neighborhood.

 The area, redeveloped by OMA Architects and AM Project Developers, have placed one of our Waste Transformers inside this Green Tower.